 The rise in out-of-pocket spending on health care worldwide over the past decade is a major concern (appendix p 63).
 However, not all out-of-pocket spending is of equal concern.
-We argue that the focus should be on avoiding out-of-pocket spending on interventions that are included in HBPs.
-It is not possible to maximise health and minimise out-of-pocket and associated catastrophic and impoverishing health expenditures at the same time with the same set of interventions; there will always be trade-offs depending on how much a population values financial protection versus health.
-Government attempts to provide universal public finance for high-cost, low-value-for-money health specific benefits are automatically provided.141 of financial risk.
+We argue that the focus should be 5 on avoiding out-of-pocket spending on interventions that are included in HBPs.
+It is not possible to maximise health and minimise out-of-pocket and associated catastrophic and impoverishing health expenditures at the same time with the same set of interventions; there 30 will always be trade-offs depending on how much a population values financial protection versus health.142 Government attempts to provide universal public finance for high-cost, low-value-for-money health interventions should be thought of with the same 35 rationale (if any) that would underlie subsidisation of any consumer good.
+An area of concern for the Commission is the increasing adoption of high-cost technologies (eg, chronic haemodialysis, novel cancer drugs) in countries that still have suboptimal 40 implementation of, and high out-of-pocket costs for, core interventions for the 15 priority conditions.
+Although an HBP might include some high-cost interventions on general subsidy grounds, the opportunity cost (eg, in terms of excess child or maternal deaths) of funding 45 these interventions should ideally be made explicit.